rogerhu/compsci_guides/Path-Sum.md

 **⚠️ Common Mistakes**
 - Choosing the wrong traversal type
     - Try to walk through the problem by hand and see the order in which you are processing the nodes.
 This will clue you into the type of traversal necessary
+    - Suppose you choose post order traversal, we would go left - right - check.
+Missing root values
+    - Suppose you choose in order traversal, we would go left - check - right.
+Missing root values

 ## 4: I-mplement